 - First Appearance: Evil Repeated

 - Acid Attack: His breath weapon.
 His Boss Subtitles are even "Blue Acid Monster".

 - Arch-Enemy: To Banila.
 The two despise each other and will battle each other to the death on sight.

 - Breath Weapon: A spray of acid.

-- Everything's Better with Dinosaurs: Was around during the time of the dinosaurs, and looks the part too.
+- Everything's Better with Dinosaurs: He was around during the time of the dinosaurs, and looks the part too.

-- The Juggernaut: Able to withstand 2 consecutive Specium Rays fired on him by Ultraman without so much as flinching (although he was eventually killed by the 3rd one,) you still gotta give him props for that.
+- The Juggernaut: Able to withstand two consecutive Specium Rays fired on him by Ultraman without so much as flinching.Although he was eventually killed by the third one, you still gotta give him props for that.

 - Red Oni, Blue Oni: Although physically blue, he seems to be the Red Oni based on his more fearsome head and roar (Varan's guttural bellow).